Video game music

 The Legend of Zelda: The Wind Waker—Sleeping Dragon (4:28)

 “Dragon Roost Island,” but sparse and somnambulant.
-Mostly, this was the result of my fiddling around with the guitar sounds on my Clavinova one very late night, and deciding to hit the Record button.
+This was the result of my fiddling around with the guitar sounds on my Clavinova one very late night.
 Reactions to the guitar have ranged from someone who thought it was supposed to be a harp (which would have been a good idea, because of the instrument’s association with Dragon Roost in the game) to someone who sent me a message asking if I could provide him with the tablature.

 Super Mario Bros. live jazz trio (5:24)

 This is a swing arrangement of mine that was recorded live in April 2006.
 I played it to open the second half of a concert featuring the university jazz choir I accompanied at the time.
-I wasn’t quite warmed up, so it’s a bit stiff and sloppy in places, but most people didn’t seem to mind.
-I’ll likely revisit this arrangement sometime, and perhaps produce a higher-quality take.
+I wasn’t quite warmed up, so it’s stiff and sloppy in places, and back then I was only starting to get the hang of coherent melodic improvisation.
+The audience didn’t seem to mind.